Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Conclusions

-The combination of the lessons learnt from these approaches suggests that the preferred \gls{ia} model to analyse \Euclid DR1 data is \tattz, assuming the redshift-dependence is correcly captured with a power-law, given that it does not reduce the constraining power, it is the most robust one regarding the mismodelling of \gls{ia}, and it does not present degeneracies with \glspl{photo-z}.
+The combination of the lessons learnt from these approaches suggests that the preferred \gls{ia} model to analyse \Euclid DR1 data is \tattz, assuming the redshift-dependence is correctly captured with a power-law, as it does not reduce the constraining power, it is the most robust model regarding the mismodelling of \glspl{ia}, and it does not present degeneracies with \glspl{photo-z}.
 We leave for future work a full analysis that employs the Flagship simulation measurements as \glspl{dv}, instead of synthetic \glspl{dv}, together with other \gls{ia} models not considered in this work.

 \begin{appendix}